 This also includes fulfilling its obligations under the Americans with Disabilities Act, Pregnancy Accommodations Act and all other applicable federal, state, and local laws governing the workplace.
 Accordingly, it is incumbent upon any applicant or team member with a disability, known physical or mental limitations, and in cases of pregnancy, child birth or related medical conditions, to inform South Carolina Federal of his or her need for reasonable accommodation, so that South Carolina Federal may engage in the interactive process with the individual to address his or her needs.
 South Carolina Federal will work with the applicant or team member to determine whether and how the disability can be reasonably accommodated.
 Pursuant to the South Carolina Pregnancy Accommodations Act, applicants and employees have the right to be free from discrimination for medical needs arising from pregnancy, childbirth, or related medical conditions.
 All terms and conditions of employment with South Carolina Federal Credit Union are, and will continue to be, established based on the individual's qualifications and ability to perform the job.

-The SVP of Human Resources is designated as the equal employment officer of the credit union and will be responsible for communicating and implementing this policy at the head office and at all branches.
+The SVP of Human Resources and Development is designated as the Equal Employment Opportunity and Affirmative Action Officer of the credit union and is responsible for communicating, implementing and monitoring this policy throughout South Carolina Federal.